Java Bindings for Rust: A Comprehensive Guide

 This section will cover how to properly account for features that are important to Rust.
 For each Rust concept, the process to Identify a feature and handle it properly in Java will be shown.

 By the end of this section, the steps to analyze a Rust function, and determine what needs to be written in Java to bind it correctly, will be clear.
-This includes handling lifetimes, ownership, memory layouts, thread safety, and more.
+This includes handling ownership, memory layouts, and thread safety

 Handling Ownership and Borrowing